xamarin/WebSharp/docs/getting-started/getting-started-websharp-electron-application.md

 We also touched breifly on the purpose of the most important files.
 Then moved on to referencing the `electron-dotnet` node module that provides the bridge between JavaScript and managed code.

+By default the application compiles the `World.cs` code on the fly, which may not be the best scenario depending on the application.
+Just remember that when specifying source code that the class must be named `Startup` and it must have an `Invoke` method that matches the `Func<object,Task<object>>` delegate signature.

+There are several ways to integrate C# code

 To finish off we then ran the electron application and saw that it was possible to reference the console log from managed code.

-By default the application compiles the `World.cs` code on the fly, which may not be the best scenario depending on the application.
-Just remember that when specifying source code that the class must be named `Startup` and it must have an `Invoke` method that matches the `Func<object,Task<object>>` delegate signature

 If you prefer to pre-compile your C# sources to a CLR assembly then the section on [Building Assemblies](https://github.com/xamarin/WebSharp/blob/master/docs/getting-started/getting-started-websharp-building-assemblies.md) will interest you.